Welcome to Puerto Cayo

 South of Puerto Cayo

-A few minutes south from Playa Frailes is Agua Blanca, site of Precolumbian ruins with hot springs, mud bath, hiking trails and horseback riding.
+A few minutes farther south is Agua Blanca, a site featuring hiking trails, hot springs, and Pre-Columbian ruins, with unique opportunities for mud bathing and horseback riding.

 North of Puerto Cayo